hugi-codes/Data-Engineering-Zoomcamp/readme.md

-This repo is work in progress and contains the answers to the homework for the [Data Engineering Zoomcamp ](https://github.com/DataTalksClub/data-engineering-zoomcamp) offered by
+This repo is work in progress and contains the answers to the homework of the [Data Engineering Zoomcamp ](https://github.com/DataTalksClub/data-engineering-zoomcamp) offered by
 [Data Talks Club](https://datatalks.club/)
 .
+In the "Homework" directory, for each Module the homework and corresponding answers will be displayed.

 After completing all modules, this repo will also contain a final project, showcasing the learnings.

-Course syllabus:
+# Course syllabus:

 ### Module 1: Containerization and Infrastructure as Code
 * Tools: Docker, Terraform, GCP (to host a VM), Postgres